EbookFoundation/free-programming-books/docs/CONTRIBUTING.md

 ### Alphabetical order

 - When there are multiple titles beginning with the same letter order them by the second, and so on.
+For example: `aa` comes before `ab`.
 - `one two` comes before `onetwo`

 If you see a misplaced link, please reorder it and submit a PR.